The constitution of Quantock Orienteers

 7.5.2 To receive the audited accounts for the previous financial year.

 7.5.3 To receive annual reports from the Committee and officers.

-7.5.4 To elect the Chairman, Secretary and Treasurer, six Committee members, and optionally a President, for the following year.
+7.5.4 To elect the Chairman, Secretary and Treasurer together with at least four other committee members, and optionally a President, for the following year.
 Nominees must be proposed and seconded by two voting members, who must previously have obtained their consent.
 Nominations may be made at the meeting, or previously in writing to the Secretary.
 Nominees shall be given the opportunity to address the meeting, and may before the meeting distribute a statement as to their suitability for the post to members.
-Proxy or postal voting shall not be allowed.
+Proxy or postal voting shall not be allowed*.

 7.5.5 To determine membership fees for the next calendar year and/or the year subsequent to that year

 7.5.6 To consider any proposed amendments to the Constitution.
 Amendments to the Constitution must be received in writing by the Secretary at least 14 days before the meeting and must be signed by two voting members of the Club.

 7.5.7 To consider any other matter concerning club activities or policy raised by a member.

 * During the Covid-19 restrictions of 2020, precedent was established that when government guidance or public health concerns make holding a physical AGM impossible or unwise, electronic voting is acceptable.